PierreAG/lunch-crusaders/README.md

 # Introduction

 This webpage provides restaurant information regarding their lunch offerings for the day.
-The target audience is people at my office, Kungsgatan 2 in Stockholm.
+The target audience is people at current working office, Kungsgatan 2 in Stockholm.

 Supported restaurants include:
 * Bastard Burgers - Folkungagatan 122